bignerdranch/iOS8Demos/Interactive/InteractiveBlog.md

 ##Conclusion

 `Playgrounds` are among the most exciting new tools for the Mac and iOS developer.
 They are a great resource for rapidly testing and developing solutions to a problem.
-This idea is obvious at first glance.
+The tight feedback loop between the Playground and the user can also serve other purposes.

-`Playgrounds` also offer some pedagogical benefits as well, as this post aims to show.
+For example, `Playgrounds` offer some pedagogical benefits as well.
 Done well, a `Playground` can be a presentation tool with a full Swift REPL inside of it.
 It is also feasible that entire lessons can be mapped out in a single, or collection of, `Playgrounds`.
 Each section of the `Playground` could describe a new concept or pattern, and then be followed by a section for writing Swift code.
-The elegance of this approach lies in the fact that a `Playground` can do both things at the same time.

-Finally, it is worth mentioning that there is more to explore in `Playgrounds`.
-For example, I didn't cover using assets into the `Resources` folder.  `Playgrounds` even have an API that you can explore.
+It is worth mentioning that there is more to explore in `Playgrounds`.
+For example, I didn't cover using the `Resources` folder.
+You can use this folder to expose a variety of assets to your `Playground`, as demonstrated in the `Balloons.playground`.
+I leave it as an exercise for the reader to experiment with this feature.

+`Playgrounds` even have an API that you can explore.
 Type in `import XCPlayground` at the top of a `Playground` and command-click on `XCPlayground` to see what is available.
+Functions like `XCPSetExecutionShouldContinueIndefinitely(_:)` and `XCPShowView(_:, view:)` look particularly interesting.
+Check back here soon for another post exploring this API.